uniformbuffer/orbtk-popup/README.md

 - I would like the popup is able to add itself to the overlay layer during template constructor, but i have not found a way to do it.

 What can be improved:
+- Reposition the popup if there is no space available
 - Radiant based implementation for RelativePosition to improve precision.
 It's a good idea to keep current RelativePosition enum values, so user do not have to think about radiants.
 Add a new enum value called Radiant(f64).